-Rome’s ancient “shopping center” known as Trajan’s Markets is remarkably well preserved and worth a visit, if only for the insight it gives us in one aspect of the daily lives of Roman citizens.
+Rome’s ancient “shopping center” known as Trajan’s Markets is remarkably well-preserved and worth a visit, if only for the insight it gives us into one aspect of the daily lives of Roman citizens.

 The multifunctional complex was built as a complement to the Forum of Trajan and was a hub of activity for more than two centuries.

 Trajan’s Markets, a large complex of warehouses, shops and offices where the Romans would gather to purchase goods and conduct business, was built between 107 and 110 AD by Emperor Trajan’s favorite architect, Apollodorus of Damascus.
 Apollodorus was integral in designing the famous forum, which bears the emperor’s name and borders the market.

 The complex was set into the side of Quirinal Hill and served to complete the Forum of Trajan.
 Apollodorus built a monumental, semicircular facade bordered by a row of columns.
 At both ends were smaller exedras that were covered by a half dome.

 The upper levels of this semicircular brick and concrete market – which at one section had up to six stories – were used for offices, from where the whole marketplace was managed.
 Adjacent to these offices was a large warehouse.